What do HR professionals do in Schools?

 The prevailing belief is that only public bodies can be a contracting authority.
 This is because they are the only authority that can be legally challenged under procurement law.
 Allowing private bodies to create public procurement contracts and not be held accountable if they were not done in accordance with the law would be unethical.

-This is how Education Buying can deliver compliant solutions for your HR and Payroll.
+This is how Education Buying can deliver compliant solutions for your HR and Payroll and help you understand, what do HR professionals do in schools.
 We work with schools (in the case of this DPS, The Painsley Catholic Academy is the Contracting Authority) for schools on our behalf.

 Regarding how this fits into our HR and Payroll service is the fact that the contract in question is a DPS.
 New suppliers can be added at anytime, allowing your existing supplier to be included in your procurement activity.